legendarycode3/fund-me-smart-contract/README.md

 ```

 ### Deployment to Local Anvil network
-1. Start a local Anvil node:
+1. Start a local Anvil node on one terminal:
 ```shell
  anvil
 ```
-2.
+2. Deploy the contract:

 ## Usage